mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 #### Improvements

-* We released some improvements for [Feedback](/developerportal/app-insights/feedback/):
-  * We have improved the formatting on all feedback notifications
+* We have improved the formatting on all [Feedback](/developerportal/app-insights/feedback/) notifications

 #### Fixes